Wild-St. Louis gameday preview

-Players to watch: Blues F Vladimir Tarasenko has 19 points during an 11-game point streak.
-He and linemates Brayden Schenn and Ryan O'Reilly have recorded 37 points during the team's win streak.
-Wild D Brad Hunt is poised to get another look at forward after scoring a power-play goal and tallying an assist as a fourth-liner Friday in a 5-4 overtime loss to the Devils.
+Players to watch: Blues F Vladimir Tarasenko had a goal and two assists vs. the Wild last Sunday.
+G Jake Allen made 32 saves for a shutout Feb.
+16 against the Colorado Avalanche in his last appearance.
+Wild F Ryan Donato has three assists in his first two games with the team.

-Numbers: The Wild is 7-2 in games that start at 3 p.m. or earlier.
+Numbers: The Wild leads the season series vs. the Blues 2-1.
+St. Louis is 8-2 in its past 10 road games.
+Wild D Ryan Suter has 25 of his 40 points on home ice.

-Injuries: Wild Fs Victor Rask (lower body), Matt Hendricks (upper body) and Mikko Koivu (torn ACL and meniscus) and D Matt Dumba (torn pectoral) are out.
-Blues F David Perron (upper body) is also out.
+Injuries: Wild Fs Matt Hendricks (upper body), Victor Rask (lower body) and Mikko Koivu (torn ACL and meniscus) and D Matt Dumba (torn pectoral) are out.
+Blues Fs Brayden Schenn (upper body) and David Perron (upper body) and D Carl Gunnarsson (upper body) are also out.

 SARAH MCLELLAN